The Blog Social

 For each blog post, create multiple pin designs that speak to different trend angles.
 One post on “2026 Home Decor Trends” can generate pins for:

-This maximizes your reach without creating more content.
+This maximises your reach without creating more content.

 Step 5: Use Video Pins and Idea Pins

-Pinterest is prioritizing video content.
+Pinterest is prioritising video content.
 Create short, engaging videos showing:

 Even simple slide-style videos perform well if they deliver value quickly.